daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us022/01.requirements-engineering/Readme.md

 * **AC1:** The new entry must be associated with a green space man aged by the GSM.
 * **AC2:** The new entry must exist in the To-Do list.
 * **AC3:** The new entry added must have the status of Planned.
-* **AC4:** The task start date must correspond to the time GSM adds the entry to the Agenda.
+* **AC4:** The entry start date must correspond to the time GSM adds the entry to the Agenda.
 * **AC5:** Start Date can only contain numbers and follow the format xx/xx/xxxx.
 * pensar na unidade da Expected Duration
 * **ACX:** System must ensure that only GSM adds a new entry in the Agenda.